 The NSW Department of Education has put out its third (and hopefully last🤞🏻) suggested sequence of phonemes (sounds) and graphemes (letters representing those sounds) for K-2.
 Like many of you, we’ve been getting our head around it and are happy to conclude it’s a much better order than its predecessors!

-If you’d like to start using Phonics Hero now, choose our (very similar) Letters and Sounds order and we can easily switch your account to the NSW order in February (we will send an email explaining how).
+If you’d like to start using Phonics Hero now, choose our (very similar) Letters and Sounds order and we can easily switch your account to the NSW order later (we will send an email explaining how).

 As the Department of Education said … the sequence is “suggested” and may be adapted: